TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Unhurried, steady, composed.

-Our boat chugs gently upstream, its motorized engine contrasting with the traditional boats that we pass: those hollowed out of single, enormous tree trunks.
-They are a sign that life outside of Mother Nature’s stronghold – the Amazon – is changing.
-Our captain salutes each passing vessel, acknowledging acquaintances from the distant communities that were once buried deep in the jungle.
+Our boat chugs gently upstream, its motorized engine contrasting with the traditional boats we pass: those hollowed out of single, enormous tree trunks.
+They are a sign that life outside Mother Nature's stronghold – the Amazon – is changing.
+Our captain salutes each passing vessel, acknowledging acquaintances from the distant communities once buried deep in the jungle.

-Plastics bottles – thrown casually overboard by a local’s hand, a tourist’s, who knows – float passively in the brown eddies that spiral past us, heading back to where they came from.
-Downriver, Rurrenabaque has reared up out of the land: it is a place of dusty motorcycles, white plastic tables lounging on pavements, and wealthy, expectant tourists.
+Plastic bottles—thrown casually overboard by a local's hand, a tourist's, who knows—float passively in the brown eddies that spiral past us, heading back to where they came from.
+Downriver, Rurrenabaque has reared up out of the land: a place of dusty motorcycles, white plastic tables lounging on pavements, and wealthy, expectant tourists.

 We visit the Bolivian Amazon during the dry season; these are the kinder months of the year.
 Relics of past summers bear testament to the changeable temperament of nature.
 Beaches, stolen from further upstream and carried by the swollen tides of water, now appear as new islands.
 They bear the carcasses of the trees which deluges of mahogany liquid ripped whole from the banks.

-Last season, feral currents swallowed ancient boughs, innocent saplings, even entire houses into their wild depths, idly spitting their remains back out when the waters finally retreated.
+Last season, feral currents swallowed ancient boughs, innocent saplings, and entire houses into their wild depths, idly spitting their remains back out when the waters finally retreated.

 These are forces that local people cannot control.